controlled-interacting-particle-systems/Lattice-Vicsek-with-Magnetic-Control/README.md

 - `magnetic_field.py`: Manages magnetic field effects on particles

 #### TODO
-- [ ] store rates in the simulation class to improve effeciency
+- [x] store rates in the simulation class to improve effeciency

-- [ ] add a list of particles attribute to the lattice class to improve effeciency
-- [ ] add an apply method to the magnetic field class for increased modularity
+- [x] add an apply method to the magnetic field class for increased modularity
-- [ ] implement different boundary conditions

 #### TODO
-- [  ] post-simulation visualizations
+- [ ] Write IO module
-- [  ] add visualization for magnetic field
+- [ ] Write visualization module
+  - [ ] Pacman
+- [ ] Dockerize the project

 ### Examples